 Raccoons score a very high mammal IQ – above cats and just below monkeys.
 They can open bins by using their paws to lift the lids.
 One study showed that raccoons can remember solutions to tasks for up to three years.

 They have bushy ringed tails and a black mask across their eyes.
-It is not known why they have the black mask across their faces, but one thesis is that is enhances their ability to see at night.
+It is not known why they have the black mask across their faces, but one thesis is that it enhances their ability to see at night.
 They have very thick grayish-brown fur, of which 90% is underfur to keep them warm.

 In winter, they stay inside their dens, but they do not hibernate.
 Raccoons enter a state known as torpor – this allows them to stay asleep and wrapped up in their dens for the winter period.

 Raccoons can run up to 15 miles per hour, even while climbing up trees!
-They can fall from a height of 131 foot (40 meters) and be unharmed.
+They can fall from a height of 131 feet (40 meters) and be unharmed.
 Raccoons are also able to swim very quickly; these are all great abilities that help them to escape after stealing food!

 Raccoon poo is tube-shaped and generally two to three inches in length.
 People have compared it to looking like dog feces.
 It will often contain bits of undigested food.
-They often defecate in the same spot and then it builds up – this is called a raccoon latrine.
+They often defecate in the same spot, and then it builds up – this is called a raccoon latrine.

-Raccoon’s behavior can be unpredictable and therefore they can be dangerous.
-Often though the biggest danger from a raccoon is that they can carry rabies, as well as many other horrible diseases.
+Raccoon’s behavior can be unpredictable, and therefore they can be dangerous.
+Often though, the biggest danger from a raccoon is that they can carry rabies, as well as many other horrible diseases.